 Nori is dried sheets of seaweed that are high in nutrients.
 Use it to wrap sushi rice and rice balls, eat with rice, add to soups, garnish on top of dishes, and more.

-Nori (海苔) is an edible seaweed eaten in Japanese and Korean cuisine.
+Nori (海苔) is an edible seaweed or laver eaten primarily in Japanese and Korean cuisine.
 It’s a red algae that turns dark green when dried and has been eaten in Japan as early as the eighth century.
 These thin and crackly sheets are made through shredding and rack-drying, similar to papermaking.